UsabilityEngineering/ux-portfolio-Jpham2525/j01/README.md

-I use Adobe Premiere Pro to edit videos and commercials for clients for work in the film and television industry.
-Premiere is used to edit clips of videos into one cohesive video or video project.
-Before there was software to do this digitally people would have to go and manually stitch frames of film together as well as colorize and sync the music up.

 Below are two pictures of machines that would cut and paste together strands of film into one timeline to create a movie.
 This design originates from light tables that were used to look at the frames of the film and cut them into one timeline.
 This demonstrates how matching from a real-world system to an application.
 <p align="center">